310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-What's wrong, Takamine!
+What's up, Takamine, what's wrong!?
 Why are you slouching in the corner there!?
 Did something sad happen to you?
 Alright, don't worry, I’ll share my energy with you! ☆
 {% endbubble %}

 {% bubble Midori %}
 Ack— You’re hot!
 It's not suffocating — it's literally like you're a burning hot pan…!
 Are you okay, Morisawa-senpai…?
-Do you have a fever?
+Do you have a fever…?
 {% endbubble %}

 {% bubble Subaru %}